imaracoonwelp/SC1015-Project/README.md

 ## Problem Definition

-- How can music artists engineer their music to increase the popularity of their songs?
-- How can we predict the popularity of a music track in spotify based on its audio features?
+- Can we predict the CO2 emissions of a vehicle based on its specifications?
-- Are we able to predict if a movie is good (rating above 7.2) based on its attributes?
 - Which model would be the best to predict it?

 ## Content